Prisoners of war in the American Revolutionary War: Freedom

 There were three ways for a prisoner of war to achieve freedom after being captured: desertion, exchange, or parole.
 Most of the time, a small militia-hired guard was tasked to supervise the imprisonment of captured British and German soldiers.
 The guard's ability to watch over prisoners efficiently was constantly tested.
 The Convention Army initially took its POW status gracefully, but only because it was under the assumption that it would be sent home within a year.
 When it became clear that the Americans had no intention of allowing the British to return to Great Britain until the war ended, tensions between the soldiers and the guard escalated, and desertions rose rapidly in number.
 Propaganda was used by Americans and by captured high-ranking British officials to dissuade troops from deserting, but it largely failed.
 Many of the prisoners who escaped captivity took American women with them and reared families.
 A large number of Hessians remained in the US after the war was over because they had married American women.
 Between the time of the Siege of Yorktown (1781) and the signing of the Treaty of Paris (1783), many of the Convention troops, by then mostly Germans, escaped and took up permanent residence in the United States.
 The American government did not have the means to prevent this.

 The two other official forms of reaching freedom (parole and exchange) were common among high-ranking officers.
 Parole specifically dealt with individual prisoners of war, and so the process of being removed from imprisonment or house arrest and placed on parole was very simple and speedy.
 Most British and German prisoners of war thus sought parole, but the breaking of parole was common; many used it to make desertion easier.
 Some British and Hessian prisoners of war were paroled to American farmers.
 Their labor made up for shortages caused by the number of men serving in the Continental Army.

-Exchange, however, was a very complex and slow process because it involved negotiation and diplomacy between a new and inexperienced nation and a state that absolutely refused to recognize American independence.
-A major hindrance to exchange was the reluctance of the British to concede non-rebel status to its adversaries.
-The British perception of the Americans as rebels prevented exchange.
+Exchange, however, was a complex and slow process because it involved negotiation and diplomacy between a new and inexperienced nation and a state that refused to recognize American independence.
+A major hindrance to exchange was the reluctance of the British to concede non-rebel status to their adversaries.
 A degree of mutual acceptance between Congress and the states of the principle of exchange and procedure in its implementing must have been attained by the end of March 1777.
 Exchange was handled primarily by Congress, instead of state powers.
 While state and local government had considerable power over parole, the federal government had power of negotiating exchanges.